Are you suffering the pain that comes with grief and loss in your life?

 - Having a beloved pet die.

 If one or more of these situations resonates with you, please know that you aren’t alone with your feelings of grief and loss.
 With life change, even positive life change, comes loss.
-And with loss comes the very human process of grief over letting go and moving on with life.
+And with loss comes the human grief process over letting go and moving on with life.

 When you are grieving, it feels as though you are so very alone with your grief.
 No one else can understand what you have lost, and you don’t want to burden others with your sadness or pain.
 This misconception often forces us into isolation or even depression, because we suffer internally and alone.